Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``media.gmp-gmpopenh264.lastDownloadFailed``: When OpenH264 was last downloaded unsuccessfully as seconds since Jan 1, 1970.

+- ``media.gmp-gmpopenh264.lastDownloadFailReason``: The exception value when OpenH264 was last failed to downloaded.

 - ``media.gmp-gmpopenh264.lastInstallFailed``: When OpenH264 installation last failed as seconds since Jan 1, 1970.

 - ``media.gmp-gmpopenh264.lastInstallStart``: When OpenH264 installation was last started as seconds since Jan 1, 1970.